SEAT Logo

 SEAT Logo 2017-present

-The symbol of the car brand evolved again in 2017.
+The car brand’s symbol evolved again in 2017.
 Designers have maintained symmetry to show a balance between old and new.
 The unmistakable S-shape is combined with the traditional lettering.
 Moreover, the font has not changed at all.
-The developers repainted all the elements in black and removed the outlines, shadows, and gradients, making the image two-dimensional.
+The developers repainted all elements black and removed outlines, shadows, and gradients, making the image two-dimensional.

 Font and Colors